FNNDSC/pfcon/README.rst

 - *state*: Is job <XYZ> still running?
 - *result*: What is the stdout (or stderr) from job <XYZ>?
 - *control*: Kill job <XYZ>

+A Python3 client for this server's web API is provided here: https://github.com/FNNDSC/python-pfconclient

 ************
 Installation